Parenting and Tradition

 It's normal for parents to be selective about who their children are allowed to be friends with, but that contradicts the tradition of freedom of association.

 The pursuit of happiness is a great tradition.
-But parents sometimes make their children unhappy, or aren't supportive of things the children want to do to pursue their happiness (now).
-Parents often have the attitude that a child's happiness matters some, but there are more important issues; what matters the most is whether the child is being molded to be a good adult and will be happy once he's grown up.
+But parents sometimes make their children unhappy, or aren't supportive of things the children want to do to pursue their (current) happiness.
+Parents often have the attitude that a child's happiness matters some, but there are more important issues.
+Parents want the child to be molded to be a good adult, which they claim will lead to happiness once he's an adult (and, they claim, he'd be happy with this plan, now, if only he were reasonable).
 This parental attitude contradicts the pursuit of happiness tradition, which says people should pursue happiness, and while they are allowed to defer happiness until later as part of a long term plan, that is their choice, not anyone else's, and no one has a right to tell them to be unhappy now.

 Here is a chart with some traditions and my take on their meaning for parenting and education.
-Many of these consequences of other traditions contradict traditional parenting practices, and it's important to consider these contradictions carefully and to think through which tradition one wants to follow in each case.
+Many other traditions contradict traditional parenting practices, and it's important to consider these contradictions carefully and to think through which tradition one wants to follow in each case and why.

 |Tradition||Meaning For Parenting and Education|